 In today’s on-demand society, streaming media and streaming servers represent the future of content provision and consumption.
 But which solution will give you the best bang for your buck?
 At 100TB, we aren’t afraid to be transparent.
 Below you will find a list of the available streaming options and what you can expect from them.
 While we know our ReadyStream surpasses most streaming services on the market, what matters is that you start streaming your amazing content today.

 The streaming servers powering platforms like Netflix, Spotify and Periscope are hugely powerful, and any new entrant into this increasingly mature market needs to ensure their own servers won’t ever be overwhelmed by demand.

-Streaming servers can vary from domestic to commercial, and from on-demand to live broadcasting.
+Streaming servers can vary from domestic to commercial, and from on-demand to live broadcast.
 These streaming servers harness the industry’s latest technologies, offering specific solutions to common streaming challenges:

 Web searches for “best streaming servers” typically feature Wowza on the first page of results.
 That’s perhaps unsurprising, considering 20,000 organizations (including Facebook and ESPN) already use Wowza’s live streaming software for on-premises and cloud networks.
 With affordable transcoding and the ability to host your network on Wowza’s own APIs, this HLS and DASH-compatible platform has plenty of resources for developers.
 These include Github repositories and code samples.